car251290/Python-Game-for-kids/README.md

 class Segment(pygame.sprite.Sprite):
-   # this is the Methods
+   # these are the Methods
    # Constructor function
     def __init__(self, x, y):
    # Call the parent's constructor